-Sambhali Trust is a non-governmental organization based in Jodhpur, India, that works with women and children who experienced violence, discrimination, and social exclusion – deprived of education, health care, and legal resources.
+Sambhali Trust is a non-governmental organization based in Jodhpur, India, that works with women and children who experience violence, discrimination, and social exclusion, being deprived of education, health care, and legal resources.

 The NGO’s goal is providing these women with the tools to become financially independent, to provide for their children, and establish a supporting community.

-Find all the different Social Impact Job Offers here.
+Find all the different social impact volunteering opportunities here.

 Volunteering in Health Care and Holistic Centers

 The health sector is another interesting field of volunteer work.
-If you have a medical background, hospitals and health centers will be receiving you with arms wide open.
+If you have a medical background, hospitals and health centers are a good choice for volunteering.

-An important volunteer area that cannot miss in this list, is volunteering in health care.
-To volunteer in the health sector, ideally you should be a medical student.
+To volunteer in the health sector, ideally you should be a health professional or student.

-It is not necessary to have a medical background, as you can also spend time interacting with children and supporting their social and emotional development.
+If you don't have a medical background, you can also spend time interacting with children.
 You can focus on music, sports, arts, or any special talent you have.

 13. Volunteer at Holistic Centers

-This volunteer opportunity is for you, if you are looking for self-reflection, connection with nature, mental and physical healing and a healthier lifestyle in general.
-Knowing how to heal your mind and body the natural way has the potential to benefit you in many situations.
+This type of volunteering is for you, if you are looking for self-reflection, connection with nature, mental and physical healing and a healthier lifestyle in general.
+Knowing how to heal your mind and body the natural way can benefit you in many situations.

 Tourism Related Volunteer Jobs

-The last type of volunteer work I want to present you, is tourism related volunteering such as working in a hostel or a home stay.
+The last type of volunteer work I want to present you is tourism related volunteering, such as working in a hostel, hotel or home stay.

 This kind of voluntourism is perfect for long term travellers who don’t want to rush through the places they visit but prefer staying a bit longer.

-This experience opens doors to actually live a real experience and create real connections with locals and other travellers.
+This experience opens doors to live a deeper experience at tourist destinations and create real connections with locals and other travellers.

 14. Hostel and guest house administration

-Well, working in a hostel it not the first thing that comes to your mind when you think of volunteer jobs, right?
+Working in a hostel is probably not the first thing that comes to your mind when you think of volunteer jobs, right?

 It might not be the most altruistic form of volunteering, but it is one of the greatest ways to expand your horizon, meet like-minded people and learn something new every single day.

-Volunteering in a Hostel, Guest House or Home Stay means getting in contact with all sorts of travellers who arrive at your place and might eventually share their story with you.
+Volunteering in a hostel, hotel, guest house or home stay means getting in contact with all sorts of travellers who might share their stories with you.
 You’ll get to know the craziest and most inspiring people!

 I had a very special time at Nómada Eco-Hostel in Valparaiso, Chile.
 In 2017 I went there as part of my studies to help in administration and marketing.
 It was super nice to see that the hostel owners Dani and Nati put a lot of emphasis on environmental awareness and trained their volunteers in these areas as well.

-One of our major projects was recycling, but also cooperating with various NGOs in the region, which organized beach clean-ups for example.
+One of our major projects was recycling, but also cooperating with various NGOs in the region, which organized beach clean-ups and other projects.

 You can also volunteer in Surf Camps and exchange your help for a board and golden hours on the water!
 I wrote an article about my experience working in a Surf Hostel in Florianópolis, if you’re interested in this type of volunteer work.